-Because what you eat has a large effect on your coronary artery
+What you eat has a big effect on your coronary artery

-disease, you may seek the aid of a dietitian or nutritionist to help you
+disease.
+You may seek the aid of a registered dietitian to help you

-develop a heart-healthy diet.
+plan a heart-healthy diet.
 If you also have high blood pressure

 (hypertension) or diabetes, it may be important to limit salt and sugar intake

-individuals make lifestyle changes.
+Registered dietitians are trained in nutrition.
+They are experienced in helping people make lifestyle changes.
 They understand that adjustments to your

-eating habits can be the hardest changes to make, and they can help you take
+eating habits can be the hardest changes to make.
+And they can help you take

 small steps toward the larger goal of a balanced diet.

 Mental health professional